|

 Wilmington

-was not captured by Union forces until February 22, 1865, approximately one month after the fall of Fort Fisher (see Second Battle of Fort Fisher).
+was not captured by Union forces until February 22, 1865, during the Operations against Fort Fisher and Wilmington, and approximately one month after the successful victory at the Second Battle of Fort Fisher.
 The Battle of Wilmington consisted of a series of three small engagements near the Cape Fear River that led

 to the abandonment of the city by the Confederate forces under General Braxton Bragg.
 Before evacuating, Bragg ordered large